stevenroose/gonfig/docs/variables_syntax.md

 # Configuration variables syntax

-The same variable can be retrieving using several providers (code, configuration file, command line, env variables ... see the [README.md](../README.md) file to know the priority order)
+The same variable can be retrieved using several providers (code, configuration file, command line, env variables ... see the [README.md](../README.md) file to know the priority order)

 For this reason it can be confusing on how to spell variables.